MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/how-to/reasoning.md

 pip install openai --upgrade
 ```

-If you are new to using Microsoft Entra ID for authentication see [How to configure Azure OpenAI Service with Microsoft Entra ID authentication](../how-to/managed-identity.md).
+If you're new to using Microsoft Entra ID for authentication see [How to configure Azure OpenAI Service with Microsoft Entra ID authentication](../how-to/managed-identity.md).

 ```python
 from openai import AzureOpenAI